zoecahill1/DAprog-assignment/README.md

 ![numpy banner](/img/numpy-logo.png)
 # Programming for Data Analysis - Assignment

 This repository contains my solutions to the assignment for the module Programming for Data Analysis at GMIT.
 The assignment concerns the numpy.random package in Python.
-In this assignment I will use a Jupyter notebook explainging the use of the package.
+In this assignment I will use a Jupyter notebook explaining the use of the package.
 There are four distinct tasks to be carried out:

 1. Explain the overall purpose of the package.
 2. Explain the use of the “Simple random data” and “Permutations” functions.